maplibre/maplibre.github.io/content/projects/maplibre-native/index.md

 Open-source SDK for Android and iOS allowing displaying maps inside of your mobile applications, desktop application, or embedded devices.
-This toolset grants fast maps displaying in iOS and Android apps using the same GPU-based acceleration as the JavaScript version.
+This toolset grants fast maps displaying in iOS and Android apps using the same GPU-based acceleration as the TypeScript version.

 _MapLibre-Native_ is an open source fork of _mapbox-native_ with additional functionality.